+Note for early replacement measures an additional baseline shift accounting for the replacement of the existing unit with a new baseline lamp should be accounted for.

 Deferred Installs

 As presented above, the characterization assumes that a percentage of bulbs purchased are not installed until Year 2 and Year 3 (see ISR assumption above).
 The Illinois Technical Advisory Committee has determined the following methodology for calculating the savings of these future installs.